-For several years, my mornings were hectic and stressful because I didn’t follow an evening routine.
+For several years, my mornings were hectic and stressful because I didn’t follow an evening cleaning routine.

-After dinner, I left the dirty dishes in the sink which meant I had to clear a way through the dishes in order to fill up the coffee pot with water the next morning.
+After dinner, I left the dirty dishes in the sink which meant the next morning I had to clear a way through the dishes in order to fill up the coffee pot with water.
 If I needed a bowl for my oatmeal, it was often dirty, so I would have to wash one.

-After breakfast, I would try to find clean clothes and then gather items I needed for the day because I hadn’t prepared the night before.
+After breakfast, I would rush around trying to find clean clothes to wear and gather items I needed for the day because I hadn’t prepared the night before.

 Thankfully, that madness is not normal for me anymore!